Charles H. Elston

-Charles Henry Elston (August 1, 1891 – September 25, 1980) was a U.S. Representative from Ohio from 1939 to 1953.
+Charles Henry Elston (August 1, 1891 – September 25, 1980) was an American lawyer and politician who served seven terms as a U.S. Representative from Ohio from 1939 to 1953.

 Biography

 Born in Marietta, Washington County, Ohio, Elston attended the public schools of Marietta and Cincinnati, Ohio.

 Y.M.C.A.
 Law School (now known as NKU Chase College of Law), Cincinnati, LL.B., 1914.

 He was admitted to the bar the same year and commenced practice in Cincinnati, Ohio.

+Early career

 He served as assistant prosecuting attorney of Hamilton County, Ohio from 1915 to 1922.

 He served as member of the faculty of the Y.M.C.A.
 Law school from 1916 to 1936.

 During the First World War, he served as an aviation cadet in the aviation service of the United States Army.

 He also served as a member of the Hamilton County Charter Commission.

 Elston was co-counsel in the George Remus murder trial, because he'd gained a reputation after getting another bootlegger, George "Fat" Wrassman, acquitted of murder.